 Speak to a Senior Leader

 Once your have raised initial concerns or queries with the Class Teacher or Year Group Leader, you are welcome to pursue the issue further with a member of the school's Senior Leadership Team.
-Mr Mckrell (Assistant Headteacher), Mrs Miles (Inclusion Leader) and Mrs Hales (School Business Manager & Welfare Manager) are all available to you as the school's Senior Leaders.
+Mr Mckrell (Assistant Headteacher & Pastoral Leader), Mrs Miles (SENDCo & Inclusion Leader) and Mrs Hales (School Business Manager & Welfare Leader) are all available to you as the school's Senior Leaders.
 All feedback is treated sensitively and appropriately – feedback is one of the ways we can continue to improve the school.

 Speak to the Headteacher

 Where you have been unable to resolve issues with the teacher, Year Group Leader or a Senior Leader then please do see Mr Rhodes.

 As well as helping to resolve complaints, Mr Rhodes - as the Designated Safeguarding Leader - is very happy to discuss issues which may be impacting on your wider family life, to provide you with the pastoral support you need and to facilitate help through various outside agencies.
 He is also available to discuss operational issues, such as with those who do not have children in the school, and where the class teachers or other school leaders are not in a position to assist.